What’s a plugin?

 If you can afford it, I would highly recommend starting out with a paid sharing pluging like Social Pug or Social Warfare plugin, and saving yourself this trouble down the road.
 (It also solves all the problems for image optimization for Facebook and Pinterest, but we will get to that.)

 Email Collection Plugin –

-I started out with the free version of sumo me, and fortunately, the damage done is not long term.
-Sumo is also very resources heavy and slows down your site terribly.
+I started out with the free version of sumo, and fortunately, the damage done is not long term.
+Sumo is also very resource heavy and slows down your site terribly.
 However, as soon as I switched, the problem went away with no long lasting ill effects.
 (I am now using Thrive Leads, and I used to REALLY love it… but they’ve done an update and I’m not sure I would recommend it anymore.)

 How install free plugins in WordPress